 “In my free time, I started attending the Urban Sketching group until I encountered the words ‘plein air’ and my compass in life changed forever.
 I started researching the movement and discovered the PleinAir Podcast by Eric Rhoads, and decided that this is my calling, this is the other half of my life that I was looking for, for so many years.

 “In 2017 my family moved to Victoria, Texas.
 I decided to pull the plug on my architectural practice in the Philippines and move back to the United States again.
-As architects, we base our living on projects, but since I’m an artist now, I have to create a project on my own.
-That project became my upcoming ‘Becoming Texan’ exhibition.
-I will make a plein air painting journal and am praying for the best.
+As architects, we base our living on projects, but since I’m an artist now, I have to create projects on my own.”

 “Once when I was painting on the side of the road, a guy approached me and wondered what I was doing.
 He told me about a local art league in town and encouraged me to join.
 That’s the beauty of plein air — while painting, it’s already a form of advertising since people will see you doing your thing firsthand.

 “The following week I signed up to become a member and exhibit my work.
 To my surprise the painting sold right away, and the buyer contacted me, asking me to tell more about the painting since plein air was new to most of the local collectors.
 I arranged a demonstration of the Art League and after that so many doors have opened for me.
-I became a Victoria Art League Resident Artist.
+I became a Victoria Art League Resident Artist, and now I’m invited to teach workshops and participate in juried plein air events around the country.
+Here’s some of what I’ve learned:

 “In my watercolor workshops and classes, I always tell my students that the mark of a good artist is to be able to capture the different facets of life in their paintings, the mode, ambiance, etc. In a sense, not just illustrating or recording what they see but expressing what they feel.
 For plein air painting, watercolor is the perfect medium in my opinion: it’s handy, quick to dry, yet delivers a truly magnificent work of art.
 Trust me, if you paint with no fear and a smile on your face, you can paint a masterpiece.”